17 Things That Happen to Your Body When You Drink Soda

 Even Diet Soda Causes Weight Gain

-And it’s not just the full-calorie options; diet soda can also cause people to pack on the pounds, according to a 2015 study published in Journal of the American Geriatrics Society.
+And it’s not just the full-calorie options; diet soda can also cause people to pack on the pounds, according to a 2015 study published in the Journal of the American Geriatrics Society.
 The study showed that over nine years, people who drank diet soda gained almost three times as much belly fat as those who didn’t drink diet soda.
 Researchers have theorized that the consumption of artificial sweeteners leads to more sugar cravings, and therefore causes people to eat more calories than they normally would.
-If you want to improve your health and melt the fat that matters most, don’t miss these 50 Ways to Lose 10 Pounds—Fast.

 Your Risk of Type 2 Diabetes Increases